Dasharo/docs/docs/variants/novacustom_nv4x/building-manual.md

     + follow [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/)
 - Git

-## Procedure
+## Build Dasharo BIOS firmware

-The easiest way to build coreboot is to use the official Docker image.
+The easiest way to build Dasharo firmware is to use the official Docker image.

 1. Obtain the image: